Group actions on spheres with rank one isotropy: The Proof of Theorem A

 Now we are ready to prove Theorem A.

-\begin{proof}[The proof of Theorem A] Let $G$ be a rank $2$ finite group and let $\cS_G$ denote the set of primes with $\rk _p G=2$.
-Since it is assumed that $G$ does not $p'$-involve $\Qd(p)$ for any odd prime $p$, we can apply \cite[Theorem 47]{jackson1} and obtain a $p$-effective representation $V_p$, for every prime $p\in \cS_G$.
-We apply Theorem \ref{thm:maintech} to the $\cF_p$-representations $\VV(\cF_p)$ given by this collection $\{V_p\}$ (see Example \ref{ex:pgroupfamily}).
-Since $V_p$ is $p$-effective means that all isotropy subgroups in $\cH_p$ are rank one $p$-subgroups (see Example \ref{ex:peffective}), the isotropy is contained in the family $\cH$ of rank one $p$-subgroups of $G$, for all $p \in \cS_G$.
-We therefore obtain a finite $G$-CW-complex $X\simeq S^n$, with rank 1 isotropy in $\cH$, such that $X^H$ is an homotopy sphere (possibly empty) for every $H\in \cH$. \end{proof}
+\begin{proof}[The proof of Theorem A] Let $G$ be a rank $2$ finite group and let $\PG$ denote the set of primes with $\rk _p G=2$.
+Since it is assumed that $G$ does not $p'$-involve $\Qd(p)$ for any odd prime $p$, we can apply \cite[Theorem 47]{jackson1} and obtain a $p$-effective representation $V_p$, for every prime $p\in \PG$.
+If the dimension function satisfies the closure property, we will apply Theorem \ref{thm:maintech} to the $\cF_p$-representations $\VV(\cF_p)$ given by this collection $\{V_p\}$ (see Example \ref{ex:pgroupfamily}).
+Since $V_p$ is $p$-effective means that all isotropy subgroups in $\cH_p$ are rank one $p$-subgroups (see Example \ref{ex:peffective}), the isotropy is contained in the family $\cH$ of rank one $p$-subgroups of $G$, for all $p \in \PG$.
+We therefore obtain a $G$-homotopy representation with rank one isotropy in $\cH$.

+The only thing we need to show is that for every prime $p\in \PG$, the dimension function $\un{n}\up$ of the $\cF_p$-representation $\VV(\cF_p)$ satisfies the closure property.